-Step 5: If leakage is apparent, tighten the hose clamps, being careful not to crimp the hose.
-If the leakage is significant or is occurring at a location other than the joints (such as a split in a hose), see your MasterCraft dealer for parts and service.
+- Step 2: Open the engine compartment and visually check the exhaust system from the engine to the transom for any obvious damage to exhaust lines or the muffler. - Step 3: If leakage is apparent, tighten the hose clamps, being careful to avoid crimping the hose.
+If the leakage is significant, or is occurring at a location other than the joints (such as a split in a hose), see your MasterCraft dealer for parts and service.
 This is important!
 Exhaust fumes can cause illness or impairment, including carbon monoxide poisoning.
 Equally important to consider, leakage can lead to a build-up of potentially explosive fumes within the engine compartment.
 DO NOT IGNORE NOR OVERLOOK THIS INSPECTION!
 REPAIR AS NECESSARY!